 King Gustav III of Sweden.

 Strategy: It seems like this game works very well, despite the fact that the combined piece power is enormous compared with regular chess.
-On this comparably small board, which was also an invention by Gustav III, the General-Adjutant cannot run amok.
+On this comparably small board, which was also an invention by Gustav III, the General-Adjutant will not become overly dominant.
 The positions are too cramped for that.
 This circumstance explains why the game retains much of the strategical and positional character of regular chess.
 The General-Adjutant is unique because it can, without any aid, give mate to the enemy king.
 The four extra squares are also important hiding nests for the King.
 If a Pawn is worth 1 point, a Queen is worth 9 points, then a General-Adjutant is worth about 12 points.

 Source for Gustav III’s chess variant is: